-This time of year, people are hitting the gym hard, determined to force results out of their New Year’s resolution.
-“More is Better” is a popular mentality, as proven by the masses of exercisers obsessively working out 5 days a week or more.
+Now that things are opening up again, many are hitting the gym hard, determined to get back the gains they’ve lost over the last few months.
+“More is Better” seems to be the mantra, as proven by the masses of exercisers obsessively working out 5 days a week or more.
 Their resolve is admirable, but it’s a blueprint for defeat.
 Pushing yourself to exercise hard (or harder than you’re used to) will not only cause near-debilitating soreness but setting a goal of a minimum of exercising 7 days a week with no rest causes burn-out.

-The way to approach optimizing your results is to incorporate active rest into your workout regimen.
-It’s an effective way to exercise every day because it not only helps keep you in the habit of daily workouts, but it also promotes recovery to alleviate soreness and help build muscle.
+The way to optimize your results is by incorporating active rest into your workout regimen.
+It’s an effective way to exercise every day because it not only helps keep you in the habit of daily workouts, but it also promotes recovery to alleviate soreness while helping build muscle.

 You Need Active Rest

 The day after an intense workout, you might not feel like getting out of bed, let alone exercising, but that’s just what the doctor ordered.
 Personal trainer and health and fitness expert Jonathan Ross explains that, unless you’ve done damage and injured yourself, an active rest day will help you get past the discomfort of post-workout pain and get you feeling better faster.
 Some personal trainers advise clients to take a day off between each workout, but strength and conditioning coach Kyle Arsenault recommends that the days between lifting should be used to perform mobility exercises to correct form and imbalances, and enhance conditioning.

 Active rest isn’t literally rest, so inserting active rest days in between workouts doesn’t entirely give you a day off.
 Instead, it’s more like changing things up and taking it a little easier.
 Stack explains that you can approach active rest in one of three ways